 - Black powder gun or cannon demonstration on the Museum barge

-- 45 minute tour around San Diego Bay on the historic 1914 Pilot Boat
+- Add a 45 minute tour around San Diego Bay on the historic 1914 Pilot Boat for $10 a participant

 Self guided tour of the Museum’s other ships and submarines including the HMS Surprise (featured in Master and Commander and Pirates of the Caribbean 4) as well as the USS Dolphin (deepest diving submarine)

 Program can begin anytime between 9am and 3pm.
-All ages are welcome, the minimum/maximum number of participants to book a program is 5/75.
+All ages are welcome, minimum 10 participants to book a program.

 Adventure Tour Overnight Option: